 This course provides comprehensive coverage of the concepts of neonatal and pediatric respiratory care.
 Emphasis is placed on pathophysiology, patient assessment and special therapeutic needs of neonates and children based on evidence-based medicine protocols and clinical practice guidelines.
-Upon completion, students should be able to demonstrate competence in the neonatal and pediatric respiratory care concepts through written, Laboratory and/or clinical simulation evaluations.
+Upon completion, students should be able to demonstrate competence in the neonatal and pediatric respiratory care concepts through written evaluations.